 (targeting the early and late majority is the largest, most profitable chunk of the curve but they are a difficult group to market to, for the most part they follow what the innovators and early adopters are doing.
 As well you have much more competition in the early and late majority)

 Pick the smallest possible niche you could possibly target and focus on them and them only.
 Relentlessly seek feedback from your best customers and constantly figure out new ways to delight them.
 If you consistently exceed expectations they will have to talk about you to others.
-Never worry about the people who aren’t in your target market, you must exclude others to allow yourself time to treat the select few customers you do want to work Continue Reading
+Never worry about the people who aren’t in your target market, you must exclude others to allow yourself time to treat the select few customers you do want to work with extra special.
+Continue Reading

 Remember, your “brand” is what we think it is, not what you tell us.
 We form our opinion from what you do, not from what you “say” you do.